 2. They prioritize communication with their spouses.

-Bethany loves coming up with ideas, but working on them as a team makes them better.
-And it helps me get on board with her great ideas, sooner.
+Taylor loves coming up with ideas but working on them as a team makes them better.
+And it helps me get on board with his great ideas, sooner.

-Bethany used to try and talk to me about her Risk Taker ideas when we were getting ready for bed.
+Taylor used to try and talk to me about his Risk Taker ideas when we were getting ready for bed.
 I would try and listen, but all it did was start my mind spinning when I wanted to wind down and make me worry.
 I’m not feeling my most innovative right before I fall asleep.

 So Risk Takers profit more when they communicate with their spouses and pick their time wisely.
 Bring your spouse in on your ideas, BUT at the right time.